 These require a CPDT-KA certified trainer or a veterinary behaviorist (DACVB):

-The difference between "adolescent chaos" and "genuine problem" is usually intensity and trajectory.
-Normal regression is annoying but manageable—and it improves with time and management.
-Dangerous behavior gets worse without intervention, not better.
+The difference between adolescent chaos and a genuine problem is usually intensity and trajectory.
+Normal regression is annoying but manageable and improves with time.
+Dangerous behavior gets worse without intervention.

 How to Survive (Practical Strategies That Actually Work)